GenixZero/github-download-stats/README.md

 ###

-<p align="left">Designed to be added to your github profiles readme.
+<p align="left">Designed to be added to your github profile's readme.
 Shows your global download count across all of your public repositories.<br><br>Currently the limit is 50 repos for each account</p>

 ###